jorshi/torchsynth-grad-approx/README.md

-Over the weekend I explored implementing gradient approximation for [torchsynth](https://github.com/torchsynth/torchsynth), so that synthesizers could be include in deep learning models & training without have to have the full synth be differentiable.
+Over the weekend I explored implementing gradient approximation for [torchsynth](https://github.com/torchsynth/torchsynth), so that synthesizers could be included in deep learning models & training without having to have the full synth be differentiable.
 It uses simultaneous perturbation stochastic approximation (SPSA) to estimate the gradients for synthesizer parameters.
 This technique was used by Marco A. Martínez Ramírez et al. in their work on [Differentiable Signal